Sonicstate.com Best Controller winner, NAMM 2019

-The idea for the Effigy Labs control pedal came long before there was a company called Effigy Labs or a pedal existed.
+The idea for the award-winning Effigy Control Pedal came long before there was a company called Effigy Labs or a pedal existed.

 Our two co-founders, Face and Jody, were both musicians - Face, a world-class jazz player, who's played with Tommy Dorsey's band, Buddy Rich, and Frank Sinatra to name a few.
 Jody, a guitarist and vocalist in a local band, with a long history of engineering and business success.